 Webmasters will have the ability to scan websites directly from browsers (Chrome and Firefox) as well as from within any CMS dashboard, like WordPress, Joomla or Drupal.

-Here is how you can now integrate SiteCheck.
+You can now integrate SiteCheck in several ways.
 Please be sure to read below to see how each widget and plugin can work for your website or web property.

 - SiteCheck WordPress Plugin – Scan your WordPress site from your wp-admin dashboard